marekq/rss-lambda/readme.md

   --name "$PIPELINE_NAME"
 ```

 The first deployment should be monitored in CodePipeline and CloudFormation.
 Keep the stack execution role stable; changing it outside the pipeline can cause CloudFormation rollback or tagging failures.
-For this repository, use either this CodePipeline workflow or direct `make deploy` for `rssgraph2`, not both.
+For this repository, use either this CodePipeline workflow or direct `sam build && sam deploy` for `rssgraph2`, not both.

 Repository contents